gavinhenderson/open-crime/README.md

 - Neighbourhood priorities [DONE]
 - Locate Neighbourhood [DONE]
 - Stop and searches by area [DONE]
-- Stop and searches by location
+- Stop and searches by location [DONE]
 - Stop and searches with no location
 - Stop and searches by force